kujtimZyte/booksbot_v2/README.md

 | GCP_CLIENT_ID            | The client ID for the google cloud service account                                            |
 | GCP_CLIENT_X509_CERT_URL | The X509 Certificate URL for the google cloud service account                                 |

 Once these are filled in, you can run the `deploy_files.sh` script to create the necessary settings before deployment.
+If you wish to automatically run the job on [Scraping Hub](https://scrapinghub.com) you can also run `restart_job.py`.

 ## Contributing :mailbox_with_mail:
 Contributions are welcomed, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.